pagkly/Zed/Investopedia3/What Is a Dotcom.md

 ### The Dotcom Bubble

 The dotcoms took the world by storm in the late 1990s, with valuations rising faster than any other industry in recent memory.
-Any company with dotcom in its name could score a huge [valuation](https://www.investopedia.com/terms/v/valuation.asp) on the [stock market](https://www.investopedia.com/terms/s/stockmarket.asp), even if it lacked any profits or physical assets and couldn't produce a coherent business plan.
+Any company with dotcom in its name could score a huge [[valuation]](https://www.investopedia.com/terms/v/valuation.asp) on the [[stock market]](https://www.investopedia.com/terms/s/stockmarket.asp), even if it lacked any profits or physical assets and couldn't produce a coherent business plan.

 Many early dotcoms spent lavishly on marketing and brand recognition and much less on any actual product or service being offered.